Elinor Florence, Author

 Australia, 1926: A childless lighthouse keeper and his wife stationed on a tiny isolated island receive an unexpected gift when a boat washes ashore, bearing a healthy baby girl.
 How they handle the situation causes all kinds of complications.

-The Light Between Oceans, by M. L. Stedman, book cover
+The Light Between Oceans, by M. L. Stedman, book cover illustration shows photograph of sad-faced man and woman with their foreheads pressed together.

 8. My Book Club Recommends: Moon of the Crusted Snow

-We found lots to talk about after reading this futuristic novel: how indigenous bands live today, how social customs break down in a time of crisis, and whether any of us could survive life in a world without technology.
+We found lots to talk about after reading this futuristic novel: how Indigenous bands live today, how social customs break down in a time of crisis, and whether any of us could survive life in a world without technology.

-Moon of the Crusted Snow, by Waubgeshig Rice, book cover
+Moon of the Crusted Snow, by Waubgeshig Rice, book cover illustration of snowy fields and a red station wagon stuck in the ditch.

 9. My Book Club Recommends: The Unlikely Pilgrimage of Harold Fry

 A retired gentleman suddenly decides to walk six hundred miles from one English town to another.
-Each character that he meets along the way unlocks past memories and leads him to reconcile his losses and regrets.
+Each character whom he meets along the way unlocks past memories and leads him to reconcile his losses and regrets.

-The Unlikely Pilgrimage of Harold Fry, by Rachel Joyce, book cover
+The Unlikely Pilgrimage of Harold Fry, by Rachel Joyce, book cover illustration has plain yellow background with a pair of tattered shoes, and a crow.

 10. My Book Club Recommends: They Left Us Everything

 One of my personal favourites, this non-fiction memoir describes how the author spent an entire year cleaning out her family home in Ontario after her mother dies.
-It’s an experience that almost everyone has faced, or will face.They Left Us Everything, by Plum Johnson, book cover
+It’s an experience that almost everyone has faced, or will face.They Left Us Everything, by Plum Johnson, book cover illustration of four vintage women's one-piece bathing suits hanging on a clothesline.

 * * * * *